 In 1896, the city of Aarhus bought the Marselisborg estate, which for centuries had had various owners, including Constantin Marselis, Christian V and Ulrik Christian Gyldenløve.

-The city of Aarhus bought the Marselisborg estate in 1896, and in 1898, a portion of the park was given to the newly-married crown prince couple, Prince Christian (X) and Princess Alexandrine, as a wedding present from Jutlanders.
-As a part of the gift, the architect Hack Kampmann built, between 1899 and 1902, the existing Marselisborg Palace, which became the crown prince couple’s summer residence.
+In 1898, a section of the park was presented as a wedding gift from the people of Jutland to the newly married throne successor couple, Prince Christian (X) and Princess Alexandrine.
+As part of the gift, the architect Hack Kampmann built the existing Marselisborg Palace in 1899-1902, and it became the couple’s summer residence.